 If you spend a lot of time at your desk, it’s important to arrange your workspace to minimize strain on your body and maximize comfort.
 Proper keyboard placement is a big part of that, so we’ve rounded up the best keyboard trays for improving your posture and typing comfort.

-The majority listed here require a little bit of DIY and drilling, but we haven’t forgotten about those who can’t or don’t want to drill into their current desk—there’s a great clamp based option here too.
+The majority listed here require a little bit of DIY and drilling.
+However, we haven’t forgotten about those who can’t or don’t want to drill into their current desk—there’s a great clamp-based option here, too.
 Regardless of which option you chose, they’re perfect for breaking free of typing on a keyboard perched on a desk that’s not lined up just right for our body.